khanonjs/khanon.js-website/public/docs/0-before-starting.md

 It is not required to have video games development experience, Khanon.js is here to help you in case you are new in it.

-In case you need to improve your ***Javascript*** skills, I truly recommend a books series titled 'You don't know JS'.
+In case you want to improve your ***Javascript*** skills, I truly recommend a books series titled 'You don't know JS'.

 ***Typescript*** documentation can be found [here](https://www.typescriptlang.org/docs/).